 Community outreach is important: educational programs, adoption events, wellness clinics, and fundraisers.
 We collaborate with other rescue organizations to hold two adoption events per month at Novey in David.
 At adoption events, we engage the public in conversation about pet care, health, and nutrition.

-We hope you would like to contribute in the success of SALDEA, either by volunteering or through your donations.
+We hope you will contribute in the success of SALDEA, either by volunteering or through your donations.
 Enjoy our website!

 SALDEA is an all-volunteer, foster-based, 501(c)(3) non-profit corporation located in Boquete, Panama that rescues, rehabilitates, and adopts dogs and cats.